Complete Guide on Relocating to Japan

 Japan is arguably one of the safest countries on earth.
 In 2015 there was only one shooting fatality in the entire country – in a whole year.
 And this is a country of 130 million people.
 However natural disasters are a possibility, especially in regard to typhoons and earthquakes.
 Typhoons are most possible during the early fall – September and October.
-And they can cause flooding though usually the problem is limited to temporary disruption in air and train transportation systems while the storms pass.
+And they can cause flooding though usually the problem is limited to temporary disruption in air and train transportation systems for a day or so while the storms pass.

 Earthquakes are also not uncommon, even in Tokyo, though fortunately the building standards are quite high and strictly regulated, especially for those buildings constructed after 1982 when a more severe construction law was enacted.
 Though still it can be a bit unnerving when the ground shakes sometimes, even though damage is rare.
 Tsunami caused by earthquakes are also a possibility, though again there are early warning systems throughout the country to provide warning.